Josh Duggar News: Jim Bob And Michelle Reportedly Blame Long-Suffering Wife Anna For Josh’s Cheating

 As Ok!
 Magazine reports, the pastor quotes Michelle Duggar’s previous generalization of all Christian men and women, a generalization that would presumably include both Josh and Anna Duggar.
 According to the pastor, Jim Bob was so adamant that Michelle’s marriage philosophy be taught to attendees of the recent marriage retreat that he extended the teaching session to make it so.

-“At the marriage retreat — Jim Bob and Michelle Duggar helped us do it, and at the end of it, they were getting ready to go home, and Jim Bob caught me out in the hall and says, ‘You know what,’ he says, ‘I have to go back in here and do a little more teaching.
+“At the marriage retreat — Jim Bob and Michelle Duggar helped us do it, and at the end of it, they were getting ready to go home, and Jim Bob caught me out in the hall and says, ‘You know what,’ he says, ‘I have to go back in here and do a little more teaching.”

 @JoyAnnReid Not surprised.
 Similarly, not surprised that Ted Nugent, Josh Duggar, and Mike Huckabee are friends.